Skip to main content

 Types of Financial Aid

-• Grants are given by the government, schools or organizations to help you through school.
+• Grants are given by the government, schools or organizations to help you pay for college.
 Grants do not need to be repaid and are usually given based on financial need.
 Grants are awarded as part of your overall financial aid package.

 • Scholarships also don't need to be repaid and are usually given based on financial need or merit (meaning you've earned it by being a good student, a good athlete or meeting some other qualification).
 Scholarships are awarded by private donors or schools.